jrchen01/make_atac_seurat/make_atac_seurat.md

-# How to make ATAC count seurat object
+# How to make ATAC count seurat object using NABI SRA files

-## Step1 download NCBI SRR/SRA files
+## 1. Download NCBI SRR/SRA files
-lo
+located to the GEO site, here using [GSE228660](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE228660) as an example.